Preparing for the blood test

 - The skin is cleaned with an antiseptic wipe.

-- The blood sample is drawn up into the container(s) and the needle is removed.
+- The needle is removed.

-- A cotton wool pad is often used to stop bleeding and prevent bruising – you or your child may be asked to hold it in place.
+- A cotton wool pad is often used to stop bleeding and prevent bruising.
+You or your child may be asked to hold it in place.
 Sometimes a plaster is put over the site.

 Getting a small blood sample